 While living in Cedar Rapids, Lyle was an active member of the Marion YMCA and was also a Boy Scout leader.
 Locally, he was a member of the Bettendorf American Legion.
 Lyle was an avid Kansas City Chiefs and Royals fan, as well as a lover of Big Band music and Westerns.

 Those left to honor his memory are his wife, Becky Ortner of Bettendorf; children, Kendra (Marc Friedman) Ortner of Ashland, Oregon, Jared (Alicia) Ortner of Slater, Iowa, six grandchildren, Colden, Azalia, and Emmet Friedman, Eden, Jameson, and Maren Ortner; brothers, Dale Ortner of Cedar Rapids, Iowa, Tom (Donna) Ortner of Knoxville, Tennessee; sister, Nancy (Frank) Tobin of Hermann, Missouri; and numerous nieces and nephews.

 In addition to his parents, he was preceded in death by his brothers, William and Neil.

 Memorials in Lyle’s name may be made to the American Legion, Boy Scouts of America, or the Family Museum in Bettendorf.

-To send flowers to Lyle's family, please visit our floral section.
+To send flowers to Lyle's family, please visit our floral store.